 Home Gardens Outshine Industrial Food

 Just Grow It Yourself contrasts home and industrial food production head to head.
-Its startling conclusion: pound for pound of production, home gardens are vastly more efficient than the industrial food system while offering far superior health, economic, social, and environmental outcomes.
+Its startling conclusion: pound for pound of production, self-sufficiency gardens are vastly more efficient than the industrial food system while offering far superior health, economic, social, and environmental outcomes.

 From taste and nutrition to cost, safety, and yield, discover why:

-Home gardens are so much more efficient than industrial food
+Self-sufficiency gardens are so much more efficient than industrial food

-Home gardens avoid industrial’s enormous “externalized” health, social, environmental, and economic costs.
+Self-sufficiency gardens avoid industrial’s enormous “externalized” health, social, environmental, and economic costs.

 Home and community gardens have great potential to alleviate hunger